-Core API function for single-spectrum non-chromatography MS data peak detection int Numeric vector with the individual intensity values from all scans/spectra of one verboseColumns logical(1) whether additional peak meta data columns should be returned.
+Core API function for single-spectrum non-chromatography MS data peak detection mz Numeric vector with the individual m/z values from all scans/ spectra of one file/sample. int Numeric vector with the individual intensity values from all scans/spectra of one file/sample. snthresh numeric(1) defining the signal to noise ratio cutoff. verboseColumns logical(1) whether additional peak meta data columns should be returned. scantime ignored. valsPerSpect ignored.
+Additional parameters to be passed to the peakDetectionCWT function.